View your shopping cart.

 More Info

-In De Causis Plantarum Theophrastus turns to plant physiology.
-Books One and Two are concerned with generation, sprouting, flowering and fruiting, and the effects of climate.
-In Books Three and Four Theophrastus studies cultivation and agricultural methods.
-In Books Five and Six he discusses plant breeding; diseases and other causes of death; and distinctive flavours and odours.
+In De causis plantarum Theophrastus turns to plant physiology.
+Books 1 and 2 are concerned with generation, sprouting, flowering and fruiting, and the effects of climate.
+In Books 3 and 4 Theophrastus studies cultivation and agricultural methods.
+In Books 5 and 6 he discusses plant breeding; diseases and other causes of death; and distinctive flavors and odors.
+The Loeb Classical Library edition is in three volumes.

 DESCRIPTION OF GREECE BK 3-5 (2)